alexxjy/alexxjy/README.md

 ### Hi there 👋

+### 🔭 Currently working on interdisciplinary topics, such as CS, statistics and bioinformatics

+### 🌱 Still learning system, biology, coding, machine learning; lots of mixed topics :)

+### Newbie in the above materials, but looking forward to make progress

+### Cheers 😄

 <!--
 **alexxjy/alexxjy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.